All Episodes

 And I think you'll understand it as soon as I tell you what I'm calling it.

-It's it's basically holding them accountable.
+It's basically holding them accountable, meaning everybody.

-This probably is the only opportunity.
+In other words, this probably is the only opportunity.

-You see the fierce opposition in the media, and you see the swamp is rising, and you see that it's getting louder and the blood is in the water, and they got General Flynn, and they don't care about the fact that you know we create a c police state when we can take we without any warrant whatsoever, we can go out there and tape anybody's phone calls, and then if we don't like them or like their point of view, we can just leak them.
+You see the fierce opposition in the media, and you see the swamp is rising, and you see that it's getting louder, and the blood is in the water, and they got General Flynn, and they don't care about the fact that, you know, we create a police state when we can take, without any warrant whatsoever, we can go out there and tape anybody's phone calls.

-You know, there's a whole process by which the espionage, there's protocol, there's laws, there's felonies.
+You know, there's a whole process by which at the espionage, there's protocol, there's laws, there's felonies, there's very specific protocol if you're going to record somebody's conversation.

 I want the CIA to be spying.